List of Shortland Street characters introduced in 1994: Johnny Marinovich

-Dr. Johnny Marinovich was introduced as the often mentioned husband of new character, Ellen Crozier (Robyn Malcolm).
+Dr. Johnny Marinovich was introduced as the often mentioned husband of new character Ellen Crozier (Robyn Malcolm).
 Before Yiakmis was cast, another actor had won the role but had dropped out.
 Yiakmis signed on to an initial 3 weeks, before being extended to 3 months.
 His contract was then extended to a further 6 months before he ended up becoming a core cast member.
 Johnny arrived to Ferndale in early 1994 but his marriage broke up when Ellen discovered Johnny had fathered a daughter through an affair many years beforehand.
 Johnny was tempted to get back with Ellen but when she had an affair he started a relationship with Jenny (Maggie Harper), who fell pregnant.
-Johnny would struggle to cope with the news that his father Davor (Bill Johnson) was a Nazi war criminal after being discovered by Ruth Brasch, (Joanne Briant) and his father's brain damaged state after a failed attempt at suicide.
+Johnny would struggle to cope with the news that his father Davor (Bill Johnson) was a Nazi war criminal after being discovered by Ruth Brasch, (Joanne Briant) and his father's brain damaged state after an attempt at suicide.
 Following Jenny's abortion, Johnny started an affair with Ellen but returned to Jenny when she developed cancer.
 When Jenny suggested marriage, Johnny left her.
 He had a brief affair with teenager Ramona Derby (Ashleigh Seagar) and another with widow Julia Thornton (Elizabeth Hawthorne).
 Johnny had an affair with Isobel Kearney (Jennifer Ward-Lealand) and she became pregnant shortly before Johnny began to date Tiffany Warner (Alison James).
 The two married in 1998 and Tiffany also fell pregnant however she fell from a building and died.
 The baby was saved and Johnny ended up leaving with his daughter.